michaellenaghan/libhttp/doc/UserManual.md

 If a client intends to keep long-running connection, either increase this value or (better) use keep-alive messages.

-### lua\_preload\_file
-This configuration option can be used to specify a Lua script file, which is executed before the actual web page script (Lua script, Lua server page or Lua websocket).
-It can be used to modify the Lua environment of all web page scripts, e.g., by loading additional libraries or defining functions required by all scripts.
-It may be used to achieve backward compatibility by defining obsolete functions as well.

-### lua\_script\_pattern `"**.lua$`
-A pattern for files that are interpreted as Lua scripts by the server.
-In contrast to Lua server pages, Lua scripts use plain Lua syntax.
-An example can be found in the test directory.

-### lua\_server\_page\_pattern `**.lp$|**.lsp$`
-Files matching this pattern are treated as Lua server pages.
-In contrast to Lua scripts, the content of a Lua server pages is delivered directly to the client.
-Lua script parts are delimited from the standard content by including them between <? and ?> tags.
-An example can be found in the test directory.

 ### websocket\_root
-In case LibHTTP is built with Lua and websocket support, Lua scripts may be used for websockets as well.
-Since websockets use a different URL scheme (ws, wss) than other http pages (http, https), the Lua scripts used for websockets may also be served from a different directory.
+Since websockets use a different URL scheme (ws, wss) than other http pages (http, https), the files for websockets may also be served from a different directory.
 By default, the document_root is used as websocket_root as well.

 ### access\_control\_allow\_origin
 Access-Control-Allow-Origin header field, used for cross-origin resource